Install and use PDK

 2. Set the JAVA_HOME environmental variable to the top-level directory of the Java binary installation path.

-The CLI is structured as a hierarchy of commands with each top level command having subcommands and additional switches/options that control the output of the command.
-This is a list of all top level commands and their purpose.
-The following is an example of a hierarchy:
+The PDK CLI is structured as a hierarchy of commands with top-level commands, subcommands, and additional switches/options that control the output of the command:

 Top-level commands